dgis/emu48android/ReadMe.txt

 TODO

+- Warn the user about the KML folder selection if this is Android < 5.0
+- Disable the Restore after loading a new state file.
+- Improve the swipe gesture.
 - The clock seems unsynchronized sometimes
-- Sometimes the "busy" annunciator gets stuck
 - Add KML script loading dependencies fallback to the inner ROM (and may be KML include?)
 - Add a separation between the pixels (Suggestion from Jaime Meza)
-- Improve the access to the menu
 - Change the logo following the template

 BUILD

-Emu48 for Android is built with Android Studio 3.3 (2019).
+Emu48 for Android is built with Android Studio 3.4 (2019).
 And to generate an installable APK file with a real Android device, it MUST be signed.

 Either use Android Studio: